nus-cs2103-AY1617S2/addressbook-level4/docs/KIT User Guide.md

 ### 2.2 Adding a task: `add`

-If you are ready to start exploring KIT,do it by adding a task!
+If you are ready to start exploring KIT, do it by adding a task!

 Adds a task to KIT.
 New tasks are [not done] by default. <br>

-Format: `add NAME [r/REMARKS] [d/DEADLINE] [l/LOCATION] [t/TAG]...`
+Format: `add NAME [r/REMARKS] [s/STARTDATE] [e/ENDDATE] [l/LOCATION] [t/TAG]...`

 > * If you need to type the character /, put a \ before it to avoid t/ getting recognized as tag. eg. carrot\/cabbage <br>
 > * Tasks can have any number of tags (including 0).

 Here are some examples:

-* `add do 2103 project r/waiting for john’s reply d/03-03-2017 l/nus soc t/school`
+* `add do 2103 project r/waiting for john’s reply e/3 march 17 l/nus soc t/school`
-* `add buy groceries r/cabbage and broccoli d/02-03-2017 t/personal`
+* `add buy groceries r/cabbage and broccoli s/2 jul 17 t/personal`

-* `add feed the cat\/dog t/personal t/family d/01-01/2017`
+* `add feed the cat\/dog t/personal t/family e/01-01/2017`

+Supported Date/Time formats:
+> * DD/MM/YY, DD-MM-YY and also dates such as 12 march 17.
+> * HH:mm in 24 hour format or hh:mm am/pm.
+> * time without am/pm are assumed to be in 24 hour format
+> * You may include either both date and time seperated with a space or just either one or even none at all

 ### 2.3.1	Listing of all task: `list`